 “You consume a lot of energy to depolymerise PE but you don’t save that much energy; however, you do when you produce and recycle PMMA.
 It is a material harder to collect but of higher value: it is similar to the situation with nylon 6 and nylon 6,6,” said Dubois.

 This is an area where the results for R-MMA have been positive, managing to reduce the carbon footprint, compared with the main virgin production methods.

 While there is interest in the market over sustainability, price and the security of supply are key factors for any purchasers.

-At this stage, R-MMA is not available for commercial sale in the region.
+At this stage, R-MMA is not available for commercial sale in Europe.

 “Historically, it was always a question of price; now, with MMA price lowering, it’s a lot more difficult to make R-MMA into a viable business,” said Van der Heijden.

 “So, the question is: what price is viable?
 The original aim was to be 10-15% below the price of virgin MMA.”